wechange-eg/cosinnus-core/docs/hierarchy.rst

     class Model(BaseHierarchicalTaggableObjectModel):
         pass

-Since `BaseHierarchicalTaggableObjectModel` is an abstract model, you have to create a migration for your app model and run it afterwards:
+Since `BaseHierarchicalTaggableObjectModel` is an abstract model, a migration for the app model needs to be created and run:

 .. sourcecode:: bash